mspnp/aks-baseline-regulated/docs/deploy/14-validation-logs.md

 1. Open the [Microsoft Sentinel hub](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/microsoft.securityinsightsarg%2Fsentinel) on the Azure Portal.
 1. Select a Log Analytics workspace (networking or cluster)

-From here you can view Alerts, Incidents, start a Hunting session, view/add related Workbooks (such as the **Azure Kubernetes Service (AKS) Security** workbook), etc.
+From here you can view Alerts, Incidents, start a Hunting session, view/add related Workbooks (such as the **Azure Kubernetes Service (AKS) Security** workbook), and so on.

 ## Traffic Analytics